square/kotlinpoet/kotlinpoet-metadata-specs/README.md

 `kotlinpoet-elementhandler-reflective` and not elements.
 This is because the javax Elements API does not model synthetic constructs.
 This can yield some missing information, like static companion object properties or `property:` site target annotations.
+- Annotations annotated with `AnnotationRetention.SOURCE` are not parsable in reflection nor javax elements.